SNUDerek/toyTransformers/README.md

 ## about

-inspired by [minGPT](https://github.com/karpathy/minGPT), i wanted to implement some basic transformer models "from scratch" by following the original papers. this is a purely academic challenge for myself, a practicum of sorts for my transformer reading, and this code is not intended to be suitable for any real-world applications. while i am trying to adhere to the original papers as my primary reference, i am checking my code against other implementations to ensure that i am not totally off-base, and modifying it as necessary. that said, i do not guarantee the accuracy of my implementation, and any implementational errors are my own.
+inspired by [minGPT](https://github.com/karpathy/minGPT), i wanted to implement some basic transformer models "from scratch" by following the original papers. this is a purely academic challenge for myself, a practicum of sorts for my transformer reading, and this code is not intended to be suitable for any real-world applications. while i am trying to adhere to the original papers as my primary reference, i am checking my code against other implementations to ensure that i am not totally off-base, and modifying as necessary. that said, i do not guarantee the accuracy of my implementation, and any implementational errors are my own.

 ## current status & plans